tesselle/tabula/paper.md

 ---
-title: 'tabula: An R Package for Analysis, Seriation and Visualization of Archaeological Count Data'
+title: 'tabula: An R Package for Analysis, Seriation, and Visualization of Archaeological Count Data'
 tags:
   - archaeology
   - matrix seriation